Evaneos/vitaminjs/API.md

 Root route of your application.
 This is the only mandatory element for running vitaminjs.` You can export a function.
 If you do so, the function will be call with the redux store.
 Useful for registering listener before the application starts.
-You might want to do that only on client side[TODO link to IS_CLIENT].
+You might want to do that only on client side (you can use the global [`IS_CLIENT`](#isclient-isserver) for that).

 ## <a id='redux'></a>[`redux`](#redux)
 Config option for redux, specified in the `redux` key of the config object.